circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 For detailed information about the AWS S3 orb, refer to the [CircleCI AWS S3 Orb Reference](https://circleci.com/orbs/registry/orb/circleci/aws-s3) page.
 This section details the use of the AWS S3 orb and `version: 2.1` config for simple deployment, below we will look at the same example without orbs and using using `version: 2` config.

-1. As a best security practice, create a new [IAM user](https://aws.amazon.com/iam/details/manage-users/) specifically for CircleCI.
+1. For security best practice, create a new [IAM user](https://aws.amazon.com/iam/details/manage-users/) specifically for CircleCI.

 2. Add your [AWS access keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) to CircleCI as either [project environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) or [context environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-context).
 Store your Access Key ID in a variable called `AWS_ACCESS_KEY_ID` and your Secret Access Key in a variable called `AWS_SECRET_ACCESS_KEY`.